 Common differential diagnoses of nephrotic syndrome include minimal change nephropathy, FSGS, membranous nephropathy, diabetic nephropathy, primary glomerular diseases (e.g., IgA nephropathy), fibrillary glomerulopathies (the most common being amyloidosis), lupus nephritis, and multiple myeloma (e.g., light-chain deposition diseases).
 Membranoproliferative glomerulonephritis is a relatively rare cause of nephrotic syndrome, though more common as a cause of isolated non-visible hematuria and proteinuria.

-An uncommon presentation of rare renal diseases such as Fabry disease, Alport syndrome, and nail-patella syndrome would be nephrotic syndrome.
-Rarely also accelerated phase hypertension can present this way.
-In most cases, family history, drug history, symptom history, examination, and investigations lead to the diagnosis of an underlying cause for nephrotic syndrome.
+Nephrotic syndrome is an uncommon presentation of rare renal diseases such as Fabry disease, Alport syndrome, and nail-patella syndrome.
+Rarely accelerated phase hypertension can present this way.

-Nephrotic syndrome is one cause of severe edema (or anasarca).
-The other 2 common causes of severe edema are severe hepatic disease and CHF.
-In contrast to these other 2 disorders, patients with edema from nephrotic syndrome often can comfortably lie flat, allowing them to develop facial edema.
+Nephrotic syndrome may cause of severe edema (or anasarca).
+It can be differentiated from edema caused by congestive heart failure (CHF) or hepatic disease by the presence of severe proteinuria, which makes examination of the urine mandatory.
+Patients with edema from nephrotic syndrome can often comfortably lie flat, allowing them to develop facial edema.
 Generally, patients with CHF or severe liver disease cannot comfortably lie flat and tend not to develop facial edema.
-The key feature differentiating renal disease from the other 2 diseases is the presence of severe proteinuria, which makes examination of the urine mandatory.

 Use of this content is subject to our disclaimer